-Whatever Pool Party creates a safe space for LGBTQI2S youth in North Vancouver
+Whatever Pool Party creates a safe space for LGBTQI2S youth on the North Shore

 The invigorating smell of chlorine, high chairs looming over a tiled deck and echoes of boisterous laughter can describe most drop-in sessions at the Aquatic Centre at the West Vancouver Community Centre.
 However, this past March 23 wasn’t like any other day.
 This particular Thursday night marked the “Whatever Pool Party”, an all-bodies swim for LGBTQI2S youth and allies.

 Although many young people associate local community pools with fun, carefree play and time with friends, this isn’t the case for all.
 The pool can be an intimidating place for LGBTQI2S youth and the Whatever Youth Committee at the West Vancouver Community Centre set out to change that.
 Comprised of youth ages 13-18, the committee advises the Community Center Youth Services team on Whatever, a weekly drop-in program to facilitate special events, community awareness and leadership development for LGBTQI2S youth across the North Shore.
 Drawing on their own lived experiences, members of the committee stressed that although the pool can be a fun place to visit, it wasn’t a space where they felt truly accepted and safe to be themselves.

 Melanie Stewart, Program Coordinator for Youth Services was grateful to stumble upon viaSport’s Community Sport Program Development Grant.
 The grant is intended to help make community sport more accessible to all, and West Vancouver’s Whatever Pool Party was a perfect fit.
 While the Youth Services team is always keen to add programs and events that positively impact youth, this grant allowed them to turn the Whatever committee’s idea into action.